 - Discharge from hospital into a care home

 Please click these links to find out further information about vaccination, infection prevention control and reporting COVID-19 cases.

-Previously, the Community Services Manager (CSM) would complete a risk assessment and make a decision for each prospective resident.
+Previously, when a care home was in outbreak, the Community Services Manager (CSM) would complete a risk assessment and make a decision for each prospective resident.

-From this point forward, the CSM will be involved in the decision-making only if an Outbreak Control Team meeting is in place (and this would usually be where there is an exceptionally serious or escalating outbreak).
-In all other situations the Care Home Manager will be responsible for making the decisions as to whether they can safely meet the needs of a prospective resident while the home is in outbreak.
+From this point forward, the CSM will only be involved in the decision-making if a Provider Support Meeting (previously Outbreak Control Meeting OCT) is in place (and this would usually be where there is an exceptionally serious or escalating outbreak) or the provider asks for advice.
+In all other situations the care home manager will be responsible for making the decisions as to whether they can safely meet the needs of a prospective resident whilst the home is in outbreak.

-A checklist has been adapted to support Care Home Managers with understanding the factors they should consider.
-You may wish to keep a record of the risk assessment.
+This placement risk assessment checklist helps support care home managers with understanding the factors they should consider.
+Managers may wish to keep a record of the risk assessment.

 Please do continue to contact the Community Health and Social Care Team or Devon Public Health if there are situations where you consider that advice would be helpful in supporting safe decisions.

 Visiting arrangements in care homes